jcburley/joker/GOSTD.md

 Arrays are returned as vectors, types are returned as `GoObject` wrappers, and numbers are returned as `Int`, `BigInt`, `Double`, or whatever is best suited to handle the range of possible return values.

-Returned `GoObject` instances can be:
+Returned `GoObject` instances can:
-* Ignored (they'll presumably be garbage-collected at some point)
+* Be ignored (they'll presumably be garbage-collected at some point)
-* Stringized (via e.g. `(str goobj)`)
+* Be stringized (via e.g. `(str goobj)`)
-* Converted to a suitable Clojure representation
+* Be converted to a suitable Clojure representation
-* Passed as arguments to Go API wrappers
+* Be passed as arguments to Go API wrappers
-* Provided as members in a newly constructed `GoObject` instance (of the same or, more typically, some other, type)
+* Be provided as members in a newly constructed `GoObject` instance (of the same or, more typically, some other, type)
+* Have receivers/methods, defined on them, invoked via the `Go` function

 Built-in type instances are converted directly to appropriate Clojure types.
 For example, a Go API that returns `uint64` will be converted to a `BigInt` so as to ensure the full range of potential values is supported: